aws-samples/aws-backint-automated-backup/README.md

 For prerequisites and instructions for using this AWS Prescriptive Guidance pattern, see [Automatically Backup SAP HANA databases using Systems Manager and Amazon EventBridge](https://apg-library.amazonaws.com/content/0aa22a27-d100-483d-95f9-c3101f40402c).

+Please note - This code enables multiple hana databases to be backed up in one single document run.
+Limitation - All tenant databases including systemDB are backed up via this script for consistency.
+You cannot backup only specific tenant database using this script.